Discrete Double-Bracket Flows for Isotropic-Noise Invariant Eigendecomposition: Input-to-State Stability and Sample Complexity

 \section{Input-to-State Stability and Sample Complexity}

 This section establishes quantitative convergence guarantees for Algorithm~\ref{alg:dbf}.
-We adopt an input-to-state stability (ISS) framework~\cite{sontag2008input}: the algorithm is viewed as a dynamical system with the perturbation sequence $\{E_k\}$ as input.
-All proofs appear in Appendix~\ref{app:discrete}.
+We adopt an input-to-state stability (ISS) framework~\citep{sontag2008input}: the algorithm is viewed as a dynamical system with the perturbation sequence $\{E_k\}$ as input.
+Proofs appear in Appendices~\ref{app:geometric} and~\ref{app:discrete}.